-Canopus is an F-type bright giant with an apparent visual magnitude of -0.72 and an absolute magnitude of -5.53.
+Canopus is an F-type bright giant with an apparent magnitude of -0.74 and an absolute magnitude of -5.53.
 It is 13,600 times brighter than the Sun and the most luminous star within about 700 light years.
 It is 310 light years distant.

 The star’s name is a Latinised version of the Greek name Kanôbos, documented in Ptolemy’s Almagest, presumably referring to the pilot of the ship that took Menelaus to Troy to retrieve Helen.
-Canopus is known by another name, Suhail (Soheil, Süheyl, Suhel, Suhayl), derived from the Arabic name for several bright stars, including Regor in the constellation Vela.
+Canopus is known by another name, Suhail (Soheil, Süheyl, Suhel, Suhayl), derived from the Arabic name for several bright stars, including Lambda Velorum (now formally known as Suhail) and Regor in the constellation Vela.
 The Chinese know Canopus as the Star of the Old Man.
 The Old Man of the South Pole is the Taoist deification on the star, which is the symbol of longevity and happiness in the Far East.